 “The areas covered provide interesting, topical and up to date information for the pupils.
 As they are ‘topical’, they have relevance to the children in their day to day lives and can be applied in the ‘real world’.
 This engages the children and certainly inspires some lively debates!
 There are a wide selection of units to choose from, which is beneficial in tailoring lessons to meet the needs of the individual classes and pupils.”

 Impact on pupils

 The positive impact on pupils is clear to see.
 One of our big emphases is on metacognition – helping pupils understand how they learn.
-Go-Givers has really helped with this.
+The subscription has really helped with this.
 Lots of the activities are situation and scenario based which has developed critical thinking.
 The lessons have also helped certain pupils raise some issues that may otherwise have not been discussed.
 In turn this has helped improve dialogue with parents and the wider school community.

 Support in challenging times

 Like all schools we’ve had a hugely challenging year.
 When pupils returned following the initial COVID lockdown we decided to dedicate all of the autumn term to PSHE.
-Go-Givers really helped with this.
+Primary resources really helped with this.
 Having immediate access to lessons such as ‘What is an Infectious Disease?’ and ‘Who Can Help?’ provided valuable support to staff, allowing them to better explain to pupils what was going on and why there had to be so many changes.